mortezakowkabi/jcb-persian-documentation/020-Adding-Custom-Admin-Views-to-a-Component.md

 2. Scroll to the **Custom Buttons** section.
 3. Define PHP logic for each button as needed (for example: `editCompany`, `gotoCompany`).

-These buttons interact with the component’s controller logic.
+These buttons interact with the component's controller logic.
 You can define whether each button targets a *single item* or operates at a *list level*.

 > **Technical Note:**
 > JCB generates the PHP code for these buttons in your component.
 You can inspect the generated code after compiling to understand or adjust the behavior further.

 ---

-## **7. The “Combined Results” Example**
+## **7. The "Combined Results" Example**

 In the *Cost-Benefit Projection* example: